How to Price a Construction Bid Skip to main content

 + Profit

 Some contractors combine overhead and profit into a single "O&P" markup.
-This is acceptable for internal purposes, but separating them gives you better visibility into whether your overhead recovery is adequate independent of your profit performance.
+Separating them gives you better visibility into whether your overhead recovery is adequate independent of your profit performance.

 Before submitting, do a sanity check.
 Calculate the bid as a cost per square foot, cost per unit, or cost per fixture count, whatever metric is common for your trade.
-Compare it to your historical data and published cost databases (RSMeans, Craftsman).
-If your number is 30% below the benchmark, you probably missed something.
-If it is 30% above, you may not be competitive.
+Compare it to your own historical data, current quotes, and authorized cost references.
+Large differences should trigger a scope, quantity, productivity, or market review rather than an automatic price change.

 Tip: Track your bid-to-actual cost ratio on every completed project.
 If you consistently come in under your estimates, you are leaving money on the table.
 If you consistently overrun, your estimating process needs calibration.